organicmaps/organicmaps.github.io/content/faq/map.md

 ### How to maximize map?

-Perform single tap on empty space to hide map interface and get fullscreen map.
+Perform single tap on empty space to hide app interface and get fullscreen map.
 Tap on the map again to get UI back.

 ### What gestures OrganicMaps supports?